 Asia Pacific accounted for over 15.0% of global revenue share in 2014.
 China being the world’s largest agricultural market has been promoting usage by providing organic product manufacturers with exemption of VAT, excise and agricultural tax.
 This is expected to fuel demand over the forecast period.

 North America biofertilizers market was the largest regional industry in 2014 followed by Europe and together accounted for over 54% of the global revenue.
 Growing preference towards organic food coupled with rising awareness regarding hazards associated with chemical fertilizers and atmospheric pollution has resulted in high consumption in these regions.

-The global biofertilizers market is fragmented with large number of domestic companies focusing on regional markets.
-CBF China Biofertilizers AG and Novozymes A/S were the largest players in the market and supply biofertilizers majorly to North America and Europe.
-The other key players in the market include Agri Life, Antibiotice S.A, Biomax, Mapleton Agribiotec, Labiofam S.A. and Symborg S.L among others.
+Global biofertilizers market share is fragmented with large number of domestic companies focusing on regional markets.
+CBF China Biofertilizers AG and Novozymes A/S were the largest players supplying products majorly to North America and Europe.

 Majority of these companies have established exclusive agreements with distributors to cater to end-users.
 Some companies have their own distribution networks, thus increasing their revenues by distributing products of independent manufacturers.